lichess-org/lila/README.md

 - Firefox, 6 months old or newer
 - Chrome, 6 months old or newer

-These two are the best, hand down.
+These two are the best, hands down.
 Use them if you can.

-We also try to support:
+We also do our best to support:

 - Internet Explorer 11
 - Microsoft Edge